top of page

 6. Then add the sugar mixture and milk mixture to the flour and beat together until you have a smooth batter.

-7. Pour the batter into the prepared loaf tin.
+7. Pour the mixture into the prepared loaf tin.

 8. Bake for 55-60 minutes or until a cake tester comes out clean.

-9. Take 2 tablespoons of golden syrup and brush on the top of the hot cake and then leave to cool.
+9. Take two tablespoons of golden syrup and brush on the top of the hot cake and then leave to cool.

 Equipment Used